The Great Light – unravelling its past

 It all started with a letter.
 The letter was written to Titanic Belfast, the world’s leading tourist attraction, by Irish Lights early in 2015.
-It was passed to Titanic Foundation, the charity committed to preserving Belfast’s maritime and industrial heritage.
+It was passed to Maritime Belfast Trust, the charity committed to preserving Belfast’s maritime and industrial heritage.
 Irish Lights had removed Mew Island Lighthouse’s optic from its tower in 2014.
 As part of the plan to remove the optic and replace it with a modern LED light, Irish Lights were seeking a new home so that it could be preserved.
 However, when the lighthouse optic is seven metres tall and weighed ten tonnes, the options were very limited.
 The letter stated that it was a First Order Dioptric Lens.

 The first thing you learn when you research lighthouses is that more is written about the construction of the lighthouse than the technical aspects of producing the beam of light.
 I knew, or thought I knew, that the optic included 8 First Order lenses, and the metal frame was stamped with the manufacturer’s names and date; Barbier and Fenestre 1887.